LakeSJS/dl4med_final_project/readme.md

 # Deep Learning in Medicine - Group 6 Final Project
 # Sleep Staging

-This repository contains all code used in our project
+This repository contains all code used in our project.
+All experiments were run on NVIDIA A100 GPUs with PyTorch 2.0

 ## Project Structure